Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoid algebras on algebras

-By \cref{def:XdecompA}, to show that $A$ is an $X$-decomposable algebra it suffices to check that $\{e_i\cdot 1_A ~\mid~ 1\leq i\leq n\}$ is a complete set of orthogonal central idempotents of $A$.
+By Definition~\ref{def:XdecompA}, to show that $A$ is an $Y$-decomposable $\kk$-algebra it suffices to check that $\{e_i\cdot 1_A ~\mid~ 1\leq i\leq n\}$ is a complete set of orthogonal central idempotents of $A$.
 Indeed,

-So $e_i \cdot 1_A$ and $e_i\cdot 1_A$ are mutually orthogonal idempotents.
-It follows from $\sum_{i=1}^n (e_i\cdot 1_A) = (\sum_{i=1}^n e_i)\cdot 1_A=1_A$ that $\{e_i\cdot 1_A\mid e_i\in X\}$ is a complete set of idempotents.
+So $e_i \cdot 1_A$ and $e_j \cdot 1_A$ are mutually orthogonal idempotents.
+It follows from $\sum_{i=1}^n (e_i\cdot 1_A) = (\sum_{i=1}^n e_i)\cdot 1_A=1_A$ that $\{e_i\cdot 1_A\mid 1 \leq i \leq n\}$ is a complete set of idempotents.
 Letting $h = e_i$ in \eqref{eq:hmodule2}, we get $(e_i\cdot 1_A)a = a(e_i\cdot 1_A)$ for all $a \in A$.
 Hence each $e_i \cdot 1_A$ is central in $A$.

 (c) We give the proof in the case that $|X| = 2$.
 The proof easily generalizes to any finite set $X$.
-Let $H_1$ and $H_2$ be weak Hopf algebras and suppose that $A_i$ is an $H_i$-module algebra for $i = 1, 2$.
-By part (b), we know that $A$ is $Y$-decomposable, where $Y = \{e_1, \dots, e_n\}$ is a complete set of primitive idempotents of $H$, and the algebra decomposition of $A$ is given by
+Let $H_x$ and $H_y$ be weak Hopf algebras and suppose that $A_x$ is an $H_x$-module algebra and $A_y$ is an $H_y$-module algebra.
+By part (b), we know that $A$ is $Y$-decomposable, where $Y = \{e_1, \dots, e_n\}$ is a complete set of primitive idempotents of $H$, and the $\kk$-algebra decomposition of $A$ is given by

-Suppose that $1_{H_1} = e_1 + \dots + e_k$ and $1_{H_2} = e_{k+1} + \dots + e_n$.
+Suppose that $1_{H_x} = e_1 + \dots + e_k$ and $1_{H_y} = e_{k+1} + \dots + e_n$.
 Then